onePeterCollins/react-jsx-template/README.md

     )
 }
 ```

-<p> The &lt;Template&gt; tag does not get mounted to the DOM, but the root element gets mounted to the DOM and hosts a shadow root to contain all the other elements of our component. &lt;style&gt; tags enclosed in &lt;Template&gt; tags will also be rendered in the shadow DOM, and their styles will be applied exclusively to elements within the shadow DOM.</p>
+<p> The &lt;Template&gt; tag does not get mounted to the DOM, so if you check your dev tools you won't see it.
+However, the root element gets mounted to the DOM and contains all the other elements of our component.</p>

-<p> You can use material-ui styled components, the inline styles will be preserved by default.
+<p> You can use material-ui styled components by default, the inline styles will be preserved.
 To use a different component library, you need to setup a custom 'StylesProvider' the setup is explained below. </p>

 <p> Create a template.js file in your working directory, and write the following code in it;